 China is intensively testing its own virtual currency - the Digital Yuan (Digital Currency Electronic Payment - DCEP).
 If you are planning to register a company in China, it will be useful to know that the Chinese authorities are accelerating the development and implementation of their own digital currency to stimulate the economy after the COVID-19 pandemic.
 Beijing is optimistic that its own digital currency will help fight the post-pandemic economic crisis.
 With its help, the money will go to important sectors of the economy and firms that need support the most.
-And although the official launch date has not yet been set, it has become known that the Chinese digital currency will be used during the 2022 Beijing Winter Olympics.

 According to experts, DCEP will allow individuals and businesses to transfer cash from their regular bank accounts to digital wallets on mobile and other devices, where funds can be stored and used as electronic money.
 This will significantly accelerate the introduction of digital technologies in the provision of financial services in China.

 According to Beijing, the introduction of the digital yuan and the regulation of digital currencies in China will help strengthen national security and data sovereignty outside the global banking system.

 Many experts believe that DCEP will not be based on a blockchain.
 By the way, if in the English-speaking world the name of the ready-to-launch currency of China is translated as "digital currency - electronic means", in Chinese it simply means "digital currency".

 That is, in fact, digital yuan is nothing more than a potential replacement for cash in China.
 However, unlike non-cash payments, there is still a difference: transfers to DCEP can be built between two digital wallets, ie without the participation of banks.